Physics at the Edge: Benchmarking Quantisation Techniques and the Edge TPU for Neutrino Interaction Recognition: Measurements

 \subsection{Discussion}

-As shown in Table \ref{tab:accuracy} and Figure \ref{fig:accuracy_degradation}, InceptionV3 appears to be the best performing model, with almost no accuracy loss on both \gls{ptq} and \gls{qat} pipelines.
+As shown in Table \ref{tab:accuracy} and Figure \ref{fig:accuracy_degradation}, InceptionV3 appears to be the best-performing model, with almost no accuracy loss on both \gls{ptq} and \gls{qat} pipelines.
 DenseNet-169 and ResNet-50 V2 show a similar pattern, experiencing an accuracy degradation at the quantisation stage and after being compiled for the edge \gls{tpu}.
 The accuracy loss when deployed on the edge \gls{tpu} is more evident in the \gls{qat} pipeline.
 EfficientNet V2B0 experiences a significant accuracy drop in the \gls{ptq} pipeline.
 For the \gls{qat} case, it shows an accuracy improvement after the \gls{qat} fine-tuning step, but a significant accuracy drop after being compiled for the edge \gls{tpu}.
-The reason is that this model cannot be mapped directly on the edge device, and some layers need to be frozen, which can cause noticeable accuracy loss.
+The compiler used for this work is proprietary, making it difficult to examine why some models exhibited a particularly large variation in accuracy during deployment.